-A pump cover is a great way to protect your pump from the elements.
-It will also keep vandals from your equipment and can even help with noise reduction.
-If you’re considering a cover or enclosure for your pump, we’re here to help.
+An insulated well pump cover is a great way to protect your pump equipment from the elements.
+It will also keep vandals from accessing your equipment and can even help with noise reduction.
+If you’re considering a cover or enclosure for your well pump, we’re here to help.
 Here are five simple steps to design and order a pump cover.

-Step 1: Reach out to STC as early as possible in planning process.
+Step 1: Reach out to STC as early as possible in the planning process

-Step 3: Include add-ons like louvers, forced fans, lighting, color, penetrations, and heaters
+Step 3: Include add-ons like ventilation, exterior color, penetrations, power failure alarms and heaters

-While the pump cover itself does a good job of protecting pump equipment from the elements and vandals, most pump cover applications require additional items like ventilation, heaters and pipe penetrations to keep them in good working order.
+While the pump cover itself does a good job of protecting well pump equipment from the elements and vandals, most well pump cover applications require additional items like ventilation, heaters, and pipe penetrations.
 Please be sure to include any items you think would be important or unique to your project.

 This step is particularly important since it provides an opportunity for both STC and the customer to confirm the details of the project before going to production.
 Doors may need to be shifted, dimensions may need to be updated and piping penetrations may need to be added.
 This is the time to work out those details.